flexca/eNot/README.md

 }
 ```

-**Conditions** encode a body only when an expression evaluates to `true` — for example, choosing between `UTCTime` and `GeneralizedTime` based on whether a date falls before or after 2050 (exactly as RFC 5280 requires):
+**Conditions** encode a body only when an expression evaluates to `true`.
+The body is simply skipped when the expression is false, so a single template can cover multiple encoding variants depending on the input.
+One example is encoding a date in a different format depending on its value (as RFC 5280 requires for X.509 validity dates):

 ```json
 {